 - Welding principles

-- Fabrication
+- Fabrication techniques

-- Forming and shaping techniques
+- Forming and shaping metal

 - General workshop skills

-The program emphasizes practical skills, such as:
+The program strongly emphasizes hands-on practical skills, such as:

-- metal and gas welding
+- Metal and gas welding methods

-- thermal cutting
+- Thermal cutting processes

-- technical drawing
+- Precision measuring and technical drawing

-- forming and shaping techniques
+- Advanced forming and shaping techniques

-- general engineering principles
+- General engineering principles

 Discover your ideal job match!